Omer-Mazig/js-runtime-questions/README.md

 What is the primary difference between microtasks and macrotasks?

+**Options:**

-a) Microtasks are faster to execute than macrotasks
+- a) Microtasks are faster to execute than macrotasks
-b) Microtasks have higher priority and execute before the next macrotask
+- b) Microtasks have higher priority and execute before the next macrotask
-c) Macrotasks are always related to DOM operations
+- c) Macrotasks are always related to DOM operations
-d) Microtasks can only be created using async/await
+- d) Microtasks can only be created using async/await

 <details>
 <summary>View Answer and Explanation</summary>

-**Correct Answer: b) Microtasks have higher priority and execute before the next macrotask**
+**Correct Answer:** b) Microtasks have higher priority and execute before the next macrotask

+**Explanation:**
-Explanation: Microtasks (like Promise callbacks and queueMicrotask) have higher priority than macrotasks (like setTimeout, setInterval).
+Microtasks (like Promise callbacks and queueMicrotask) have higher priority than macrotasks (like setTimeout, setInterval).
 After each macrotask, the JavaScript engine will execute ALL queued microtasks before moving on to the next macrotask.
 This ensures that Promise chains and similar operations complete before handling other async operations.

 </details>